 Characteristics: Fire-and-Forget.
-Non-detectable.
-Supported across all browsers for decades, supported on desktop platforms, but typically not mobile platform.
-Prompts on launch by default, but usually can be disabled.
+Generally non-detectable.
+Supported across all browsers for decades, supported on desktop platforms, but typically not mobile platforms.
+Prompts on launch by default, but warnings usually can be suppressed.

 Native Messaging via Extensions

 tl;dr: Browser extensions can communicate with a local native app using stdin/stdout passing JSON between the app and the extension.
 The extension may pass information to/from web content if desired.

 Characteristics: Bi-directional communications.
 Detectable.
 Supported across most modern browsers; not legacy IE. Dunno about Safari.
 Installing extensions requires a prompt, and installing Native Hosts requires a local application installation, but post-install, communication is (usually) silent.

 File downloads (Traditional)

 tl;dr: Apps can register to handle certain file types.
 User may spawn the app to open the file.

 Characteristics: Fire-and-Forget.
 Non-detectable.
 Supported across all browsers in default configurations, although administrators may restrict download of certain file types.
-Prompts for most file types, but some browsers allow disabling.
+Prompts for most file types, but some browsers allow bypassing the prompt.

 DirectInvoke of File downloads